Julie Murphy, M.S.W.Senior Research Associate

-Julie Murphy has 20 years of program evaluation experience in the human services field.
+Julie Murphy has more than 20 years of program evaluation experience in the human services field.
 She has led numerous federal, state, and local evaluations of child welfare programs to understand the impact of new initiatives on children and families; these have included evaluations of title IV-E waivers, differential response initiatives, kinship navigator programs, and independent living programs.
 She has also evaluated programs in other areas such as early childhood, addiction services, vocational rehabilitation, postsecondary education, public health, and environmental literacy.

 Prior to joining JBA, Murphy held positions at Pacific Research and Evaluation and Human Services Research Institute.
 She received an M.S.W. from the University of Michigan with a specialization in administration and evaluation.